Main | Campus | Library | Bookstore | Resources | Consultation | New | Contact | Search

 His research has been published in Genetic, Social, & General Psychology Monographs, Educational & Psychological Measurement, and the Journal of Organizational Behavior.

-He is currently the vice-president of the International Association of Forensic Criminologists.
+He is currently the vice-president of the International Association of Forensic Criminologists, and a Diplomate of the Academy of Behavioral Profiling,

 Dr. Mikulay's areas of research and expertise include workplace deviance, forensic victimology, behavioral analysis, offender modus operandi, and offender signature behavior.